dmhood/dmhood.github.io/_posts/2014-08-28-debugging-in-nodejs-part-1-the-basics.md

 ---
 {% include JB/setup %}

 The state of debugging node.js apps has always been a bit unfortunate, and [continues to be a point of pain](https://medium.com/code-adventures/farewell-node-js-4ba9e7f3e52b) for many.
-While there is plenty of room for improvement, many developers simply aren’t aware of the considerable array of tools available for them to use (obviously excluding the previously referenced individual).
+While there is plenty of room for improvement, there is also a [sizeable ecosystem](https://www.npmjs.org/browse/keyword/debug) of tools that developers have available.
+In this post, I'll try to touch on everything that I have used or find interesting.
 I’m not sure how in depth to go, but I’ll start with some of the more basic tools and continue until I feel like I’m rambling.
+If I miss something you find essential, feel free to contact me and I can add it in!

 ### Starting Tools (JSHint, Nodemon, and Pre-commit Hooks)
 These tools fall more into the “preventative care” category of debugging.
 While not mandatory by any means, they can save a ton of time in the long run.